manolN/Pathfinder/README.md

 # Pathfinder
  Pathfinder is a web app that allows you to create mountain routes with coordinates and upload photos of them in Cloudinary.
-It's written in Java using Spring MVC.
+It's written in Java using Spring.

 ## Features
 * Register a new user or login with an existing one.